andrew/ultimate-awesome/README.md

 - [awesome-elementor](https://github.com/lukecav/awesome-elementor) - A collection of third party add-ons for the Elementor page builder plugin.
 - [awesome-gravity-forms](https://github.com/lukecav/awesome-gravity-forms) - A collection of third party add-ons for Gravity Forms plugin.
 - [awesome-amm](https://github.com/0xperp/awesome-amm) - Collection of AMMs, Orderbooks, and everything in between.
+- [awesome-software-supply-chain-security](https://github.com/bureado/awesome-software-supply-chain-security) - A compilation of resources in the software supply chain security domain, with emphasis on open source.
 - [awesome-cli](https://github.com/Kikobeats/awesome-cli) - A curated list of awesome resources for building immersive CLI experiences.
 - [awesome-data-llm](https://github.com/weAIDB/awesome-data-llm) - Official Repository of "LLM × DATA" Survey Paper.
 - [Awesome_Multimodel_LLM](https://github.com/Atomic-man007/Awesome_Multimodel_LLM) - Awesome_Multimodel is a curated GitHub repository that provides a comprehensive collection of resources for Multimodal Large Language Models (MLLM).
 It covers datasets, tuning techniques, in-context learning, visual reasoning, foundational models, and more.
 Stay updated with the latest advancement.